 Quitting your job to start up – it’s still who you know

-That old saying that it’s not what you know but who you know is still true – even when you’re starting up your own business.
+That old saying that it’s not what you know but who you know is still true – even when you’re quitting your job and starting up your own business.

 Many entrepreneurs come to their start up idea while working full time for another company.
 Working out when the time is right to quit with your employer is a big decision, and doing that without burning your bridges is important too.